-Once you have your provisional tourist license it is essential that you sign up for the charging and payment of the Balearic Tourist Tax before you commence advertising your property.
-This subject is complicated and to be honest I am finding myself out of my depth as I am not a tax advisor.
-I thought I would share the information I have been providing to my property owner clients.
+So you your provisional Balearic tourist license- Now it is essential that you sign up for the charging and payment of the Balearic Tourist Tax.
+This is before you advertise your property.
+This subject is complicated.
+To be honest I am finding myself out of my depth as I am not a tax advisor.
+However, I thought I would share the information I have given to my property owner clients.
 It is a guideline not the gospel!

-I have come to the conclusion that each owner should ask their gestor/accountant to sign them up for the correct payments of the Tourist Tax and other taxes.
+Each owner should ask their gestor/accountant to sign them up for the correct payments of the Tourist Tax.
+Other taxes too.
 They may wish to follow this link: https://www.atib.es/TA/contenido.aspx?Id=11087&lang=es

-You should be aware that all holiday rentals do have IIVA (vat) included and this has to be paid every 3 months.
-Naturally you should hand in your vat invoices for cleaning, laundry, WIFI, security, electric, pool cleaning, property management too.
+You should be aware that holiday rentals do have IIVA (vat) included and this has to be paid every 3 months.
+Naturally you should present your invoices for property cleaning, laundry, WIFI, security, electric, pool cleaning, property management too.
 Your second home in Mallorca is now a business.
 Files must be kept.

-Remember that as an owner of a property in Spain you are obliged to complete an annual tax form each December.
-If/when you wish to sell you will have great difficulty in doing so if you are not up to date with your legal requirements.
+Remember, as an owner of a property in Spain you are obliged to complete an annual tax form each December.
+You will have great difficulty in selling in the futre if you are not up to date with your legal requirements.

 Getting back to the tourist tax.. here are some guidelines from the tax office webpage

-There are 2 methods of paying the tourist tax… either an exact amount of how much you charged.
+There are 2 methods of paying the tourist tax.
+Firstly, an exact amount of how much you charged.
 This method means you need to have numbered receipts, proof of under 16`s ages, numbered and details receipts for each client etc. etc.. frankly not something any of you want to be doing.

 The second method is called `estimación objetiva´.
-This provides a fixed annual amount to be paid and is by far the easiest option (unless you only rent out for 2 months or so).
+This provides a fixed annual amount to be paid.
+It is by far the easiest option (unless you only rent out for 2 months or so).

 So, if you have a license for 6 tourist places… take the 6 less 2 multiply by 0.65 and you reach 2.6 places.
 Deduct that from your number of places… 6-2.6 means you will pay tax on 3.4 places. (took me 30mins to understand this but I think the way I have written it makes more sense)